10 Insect Bites to Look Out for This Summer—And How to Treat Them

 Chigger bites usually appear in groups together, often on your legs or waist.
 The bites usually don’t hurt but they do itch, starting within a couple of hours and getting worse over the next few days.
 The itch will subside in a few days and the red bumps disappear in one to two weeks.

 Scrub the area with soap and water to get rid of any remaining chiggers.
 Then try calamine lotion or an anti-itch cream like hydrocortisone.
+Amazon's Solimo Medicated Calamine Anti-Itch Lotion ($2; amazon.com) and Cortizone-10 ($7; amazon.com) are affordable options for easy, at-home relief.
 Antihistamines can also reduce itching.
-Like with other bites, try not to scratch, because the bumps can get infected.
+As with other bites, try not to scratch, because the bumps can get infected.